Vawx/ember_steamlists/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+##Objectives
+###Your code will be reviewed for the following objectives:

+1. The application uses at least two computed properties.
+2. A service has been implemented successfully.
+3. At least one custom helper is being used to format data.
+4. The application works as expected.
+5. Previous standards have been met.

 ## Prerequisites

 You will need the following things properly installed on your computer.